rawitat/gtypist_lessons/programming_quotes.typ

 *:JAVACS_9
 I:Tel Hudson
-S:Using Java for serios jobs is like trying to take the skin off a rice pudding :wearing boxing groves.
+S:Using Java for serious jobs is like trying to take the skin off a rice pudding :wearing boxing groves.

 *:JAVACS_10